 Autobattlers came out of nowhere and skyrocketed in popularity as the rising video game genre of 2019.
-A few months after a Dota 2 fan-made mod called Dota Auto Chess found success in the genre, it died to give birth to two other titles, Auto Chess and Dota Underlords.
-Riot Games’ League of Legends mode Teamfight Tactics then appeared to fight them for players.
+A few months after a Dota 2 fan-made mod called Dota Auto Chess found success in the genre, it gave birth to its own separate game Auto Chess.

 Autobattlers are tactical strategy games with drafting elements from card games.